-The costs of supporting the various programs and other activities have been summarized on a functional basis in the statements of activities.
-Certain costs have been allocated among the appropriate programs and supporting services benefited.
+The costs of supporting the various community partnerships, grants and other activities have been summarized on a functional basis in the statements of activities.
+Certain costs have been allocated among the appropriate community partnerships and grants and supporting services benefited.